frankchen76/WebAPISecurity-Workshop/WebAPI/SPFxWorkshop.CouponAPI3/README.md

     * Vistual Studio: Tools->Options->Azure Subscription account
     * System assigned Managed Id: use default System assigned managed Id
     * User Assigned Managed Id: add "User Id=[AppId]" in your connection string if you need to specify User Assigned Managed Id.
+    * AzureAd->TenantId: if this is multi-tenant, it has to be "common", otherwise, it has to be the tenant id of the host.
 ```JSON
 {
     "Logging": {